Treatment Effect Models with Strategic Interaction in Treatment Decisions: Model

-For simplicity, we assume that whether the treatment decisions are strategic complements or substitutes is known to us a priori.
-Note that this assumption is empirically testable.\footnote{ For example, \citetmain{aradillas2019nonparametric} has developed nonparametric tests for the presence and the direction of strategic interaction effects in $2 \times 2$ games of complete information.
-For another example, one may use a Vuong-type model selection test for non-nested alternatives (e.g., \citealpmain{hsu2017model}; \citealpmain{schennach2017simple}) } The treatment decisions are complements (resp. substitutes) if and only if the strategic interaction effect $P_j^1 - P_j^0$ is positive (resp. negative).
-We hereafter restrict our main focus to the case of complementarity. \begin{assumption} For both $j = 1$ and $2$, $P_j^1 - P_j^0 > 0$, a.s. \end{assumption} This assumption is in line with our empirical illustration.
-That is, there is a consensus in the literature that friends' delinquency tend to promote one's own delinquency.
-It is not difficult to modify our approach for the case of strategic substitutes.
+Note that Assumption \ref{as:complement}(i) is empirically testable.\footnote{ For example, \citetmain{aradillas2019nonparametric} has developed nonparametric tests for the presence and direction of strategic interaction effects in $2 \times 2$ games of complete information.
+For another example, one may use a Vuong-type model selection test for non-nested alternatives (e.g., \citealpmain{hsu2017model}; \citealpmain{schennach2017simple}). } We also note that our analysis can be easily converted to the situation with strategic substitutes where $\Delta_j(W_j) < 0$ a.s. for both $j = 1, 2$.
+We introduce Assumption \ref{as:complement}(ii) not only for the identification of the game model but also for that of MTE.